 By: Alexander Fogel MD, MBA

-AF: How do you envision the future of telemedicine?
+AF: How do you envision this work entering the clinic in the future?